-- Comply with the minimum quality infrastructure standards of the investment(s) prescribed in the respective sector grant, budget, and implementation guidelines; and - ii.
-Be designed and/or remodeled in a manner that adapts to climate change and enables compliance with the COVID 19 SOPs.
+- i.
+Comply with the minimum quality infrastructure standards of the investment(s) prescribed in the respective sector grant, budget, and implementation guidelines; and - ii.
+Be designed and/or remodeled in a manner that adapts to climate change - iii.
+Comply with Gender and Equity planning and budgeting principles